BOARD MEMBERS

 Dr. Kameg holds a PhD in Public Health from the University of Pittsburgh, and also earned a Doctor of Nursing Practice (DNP) from the University of Pittsburgh.
 She completed a professional certificate program in gender-affirming care at Columbia University.

-Jim Breisinger
+Jim Breisinger - Committee

 Mr. Breisinger is a retired Information Technology executive with 35+ years of progressive experience covering a wide range of business applications, technology and infrastructure.
 He held roles of increasing responsibility at Westinghouse, Giant Eagle, Thermo Fisher Scientific, TRACO, the Eaton Corporation and Guardian Protection.
 With strengths in strategy, leadership, project management, communication, planning, employee development and recognizing emerging technologies he has a proven track record leading large IT departments, conceiving, developing and implementing solutions to support the business and achieve competitive advantage.